Man convicted of raping alleged murder victim Amber Niven

 Connor Gibson, 20, denies sexually assaulting and murdering Amber, whose body was found in the town's Cadzow Glen days after she was last seen.

-PC Rachel Morning told the court about doing a welfare check on Mr Gibson at the Blue Triangle Housing Association unit in Hamilton.
+PC Rachel Morning told the court about a welfare check she carried out on Mr Gibson at the Blue Triangle Housing Association unit in Hamilton.

 She said that after speaking to staff she looked in wheelie bins outside.

-PC Morning told jurors that she saw what she believed to be a light t-shirt and grey trousers or shorts and that the shorts appeared to have staining, which she believed to be blood.
+PC Morning told jurors that she saw a light-coloured t-shirt and grey trousers or shorts and that the shorts appeared to have staining, which she believed to be blood.

+Det Sgt Joanne McCall told the court she later recovered grey cotton shorts, a white Levi's t-shirt and a facemask from the bin.

+Jurors were then shown pictures of the clothing and were told by Det Sgt McCall that the t-shirt had "red staining" on it.

 Another man, Stephen Corrigan, 44, is also on trial in relation to the circumstances surrounding the discovery of Amber's remains.